Invasive Cardiovascular Technology

 Please Note:

-• Documentation of proof of completion of high school diploma or secondary education from a foreign country must be officially translated into English and show the equivalency of education in the United States; high school diploma, associates or bachelor’s degree.
-Evaluation of foreign transcripts must be completed by a member of the National Association of Credential Evaluation.
-Information regarding this organization and its members can be found here.
+Documentation of proof of completion of high school diploma or any secondary education from a foreign country, must be officially translated into English and it must possess equal standards of education in the United States.
+All high school diplomas, associate or bachelor’s degrees apply.
+A member of the National Association of Credential Evaluation Services (NACES) must complete the evaluation of foreign transcripts.
+Information regarding this organization and its members can be accessed here.

 FINANCIAL AID